 From the standpoint of religion, our response to the wonder of being is the initiating experience into the community of those gathered as children of, as disciples of, as servants of, beauty, goodness, justice, equality, liberty, truth, grace, mercy, love and peace.
 This is to say that the foundation of worship is “Wow!”
 The heart of religion is awe and wonder.

 If we have never felt stunned, shaken, overwhelmed at the very idea of existence, we cannot feel religious.
 If we are not overtaken by the magnificence of a starry, starry night, or of the Rocky Mountains, or of an infant in our arms, religion will never be anything more than a collection of dead rituals, and stale doctrines.
 If we are to be religious, we have to be alive, and to be alive, we have to be alert to, and impressed by, the time and place of our living.
-It has to mean something to us that we are alive.
+It has to mean something to us that we are here/now.
 Religion cannot mean anything to us if life itself does not mean anything to us.
-In order to be religious in the deepest, best, truest sense of the word, we have to be “wow-ed” by the fact that we are alive, by the fact that we are here, now.
+In order to be religious in the deepest, best, truest sense of the word, we have to be “wow-ed” by the fact that we are alive, by the fact that we are right here, right now.

 The religious problem of the 21st century is how to get the “wow” back.
 Traditionally, historically, there have been three ways of initiating and maintaining the “wow response”: The encounter with beauty and truth in art, music and nature.
 Religious education in the 21st century is going to have to connect us, at the level of the heart, with beauty and truth in art, music and nature.
 Religious education in the 21st century has to be about seeing, hearing, perceiving, intuiting, imagining, creating, exploring, and, most of all, experiencing the wonder of life.